-There are two things you need to consider when looking for an outdoor job:
+There are three things you need to consider when looking for an active outdoor job:

 - What value has that outdoor job for you?